Quantum dynamics in symmetry-breaking states of correlated electrons: Antiferromagnetic phase: Ordered phase - Consistent description

+The critical change in the Schwinger-Dyson equation in the ordered phase, compared with the standard formulation, is the denominator of the integrand.
+There is no linear power of the anomalous bubble.
+This change guarantees that $U_{HT} = U_{LT}$ as we explicitly demonstrate in the following sections.

 The symmetry vector $\vecQ$ strongly affects the ordered phase's structure.
-Its general form means that one cannot reduce the momentum summations to energy integrals with a density of states, mean-field approximation.
-There are, however, two situations, ferromagnetic, $Q=0$, and antiferromagnetic, $\vecQ= (\pi,\pi,\pi)$, that allow for a mean-field-like description with only energy integrals for the bipartite lattices with $\epsilon(\veck) = \epsilon(-\veck)$.
-We have $\epsilon(\vecQ + \veck) = - \epsilon(\veck)$ in the antiferromagnetic phase.
+Its general form means that one cannot reduce the momentum summations to energy integrals with a density of states or a mean-field approximation.
+There are, however, two situations, ferromagnetic, $Q=0$, and antiferromagnetic, $\vecQ= (\pi,\pi,\pi)$, that allow for a mean-field-like description with only energy integrals for the bipartite lattices.
+We have $\epsilon(\veck) = \epsilon(-\veck)$ for the ferromagnetic phase and $\epsilon(\vecQ + \veck) = - \epsilon(\veck)$ for the antiferromagnetic order.